-This method allows providers to report immunizations from an electronic medical record (EMR) software application by extract file for import into ImmTrac.
-Providers may still have access to the ImmTrac web application to access and review their clients' immunization histories before administering any vaccines.
+This method allows providers to report immunizations from an electronic medical record (EMR) software application by extract file for import into ImmTrac2.
+Providers may still have access to the ImmTrac2 web application to access and review their clients' immunization histories before administering any vaccines.

-Regardless of reporting option selected, all providers must first register for ImmTrac access and receive login credentials from ImmTrac Customer Support.
-To register for ImmTrac access, providers may obtain and complete an ImmTrac Registration Packet (for providers and schools) from www.immTrac customer Support.
-To register for ImmTrac access, providers may obtain and complete an ImmTrac Registration Packet (for providers and schools) from www.immtrac.com or request it from ImmTrac Customer Support at 1-800-348-9158.
+Regardless of reporting option selected, all providers must first register for ImmTrac2 access and receive login credentials from ImmTrac2 Customer Support.
+To register for ImmTrac2 access, providers may obtain and complete an ImmTrac2 Registration Packet (for providers and schools) from www.dshs.state.tx.us/immunize/immtrac2 Customer Support at 1-800-348-9158.